 DBS is a procedure in which tiny electrodes are placed into the brain with the help of computer guidance.
-These electrodes are connected to a pacemaker-like device implanted beneath the collarbone, much like a cardiac pacemaker.
-Continuous electrical stimulation effectively jams or blocks the abnormal circuitry of the brain that occurs in disorders like Parkinson’s disease.
-The result is an improvement of many of the most disabling symptoms, which can lead to an improved quality of life for patients suffering from these diseases.
+These electrodes are connected to a small pulse generator implanted beneath the collarbone, much like a cardiac pacemaker.
+Continuous electrical stimulation effectively jams or blocks the abnormal circuitry of the brain that occurs with movement disorders, which results in an improvement of many of the most disabling symptoms, leading to an improved quality of life for patients suffering from these diseases.

 What to expect

 In stage one of DBS, electrodes are implanted in the brain through a small incision.
 During the procedure, high-resolution imaging is used to locate the exact place where the electrode needs to be placed.
 This typically requires just a one-night hospital stay.

 Stage two of the surgery is performed by the same functional neurosurgeon two to four weeks after the stage one procedure.
 Stage two involves the placement of the pulse generators and is done as an outpatient procedure in the hospital.

 Four to six weeks after stage one, the stimulator is turned on and programmed by the movement disorders neurologist or specially trained nurse practitioner.
 This is done in the neurologist’s office as an outpatient visit.
 As every patient responds differently to stimulation adjustments, the postsurgical programming is just as important as the procedure itself.
 In patients with Parkinson’s and dystonia, it typically takes three to six months to achieve optimal stimulation settings.
 Patients with essential tremor may reach their optimal stimulation setting in just one or two office visits.

 Deep brain stimulation is one component of ongoing treatment, and optimal results will be achieved when the ideal medical and rehabilitative care is incorporated.